M116 howitzer: Self-propelled mounts

-Two nearly identical vehicle mounted variants – M2 and M3 – were developed based on tube and breech of the M1A1, for use in the 75mm Howitzer Motor Carriage T47 / M8.
+Two nearly identical vehicle mounted variants – M2 and M3 – were developed based on tube and breech of the M1A1, for use in the 75 mm howitzer motor carriage T47 / M8.
 Both variants had a cylindrical "recoil surface" around the tube.
 In the M2, the surface was provided by use of a separately manufactured sleeve, while in the M3 it became an integral part of the barrel.
 M2 and M3 were fully interchangeable.
 These guns were mounted on the below armored vehicles: